Rajat-Roy/car_damage/README.md

 ```
 In the jupyter app directory listing click and run the `car_damage_demo.ipynb` file.

-Change the file paths accordingly.
+Change the file paths in the notebook accordingly.

 Execute the code cells.